 There are Enterprise or commercial Linux distributions available for commercial markets such as Red Hat Enterprise Linux (RHEL), Oracle Enterprise Linux (OEL), and Suse Linux Enterprise Server (SLES).
 These distros are generally available with a support subscription from the vendor.
 With support subscriptions, enterprises can access the most updated versions of Linux Software, knowledge resources, security updates, and excellent support, advice, and guidance to deploy, configure, and maintain their system.

 What Linux Distribution Should I Use

-When I started learning Linux, I used Red Hat Enterprise Linux.
+When I started learning Linux, I used Red Hat Enterprise Linux (RHEL).
 The only reason I used it because I was studying the Red Hat course.
 Then in one of my jobs, I had a chance to work on Oracle Enterprise Linux.
 I also used Kali Linux for my cybersecurity courses and penetration testing.
 And these days, I am using Debian Linux.
 As a personal choice, Debian is my favorite for laptops and servers.

 All Linux distributions have the same core utilities.
 Therefore, you can start with any Linux distribution and just stick to it.
 After using it for some time, you can try other distributions as well.

 |Linux Distros – You may use it when|

 |Red Hat Enterprise Linux: You want to run business-critical applications and you want to buy support subscriptions so that you may have access to security updates, and excellent support, advice, and guidance to deploy, configure, and maintain your system.|

 |Rocky Linux OR AlmaLinux: You don’t want to pay for a license but still want to use Red Hat Enterprise Linux and want reliable access to toolkits and applications.
 Rocky Linux and AlmaLinux are the two best alternatives to CentOS Linux.|